-Mint tea made with fresh mint and hot water, in your teacup in five minutes!
-There’s nothing more comforting than a cup of fresh mint tea to brighten up your day.
+Mint tea made with fresh mint and hot water, in your teacup in less than ten minutes!
+There’s nothing more comforting than a cup of fresh mint tea.

-Mint is one of those things that the more you pick it, the more it seems to grow, so I dove right in.
-Here’s all you do: Take about 4 or five good-sized stalks of mint.
-(Stalk might not be the technical term, but you know what I mean.)
+STEP 1: Take about 4 or five good-sized stalks of mint.
 Now go find that teapot that I know you have somewhere.
 I have one that fits about 4 cups of hot water which is just about perfect.

-Fill it up with hot water and let it sit for a few minutes to warm the pot up (this is going to keep your tea warm for longer, which is a wonderful thing).
+STEP 2: Fill it up with hot water and let it sit for a few minutes to warm the pot up.

-Pop the mint, stems and all, into your warm teapot, pour the boiling water over them until your teapot is full, and put the top on.
+STEP 4: Pour the hot water out of your teapot and pop the mint, stems and all, into your warm teapot.
+Pour the boiling water over them until your teapot is full, and put the top on.

 Take a deep sniff of it before you take that first sip…ahhhhhhh.
 I like mine with just a teeny bit of sugar in it, but just plain mint is perfectly wonderful too.